augustinemathew/ai-agent-go/internal/task/README.md

 - **Logging Improvements**: Removed unnecessary debugging logs from all executors for cleaner code and better performance.
 - **Test Consistency**: Aligned test assertions with current implementation for more reliable testing.
 - **Code Cleanup**: Streamlined executor implementations for better readability and maintainability.
+- **Unified Task Structure**: Consolidated different task types into a single `Task` struct with a dynamic `Parameters` field.
+- **Factory Functions**: Added factory functions (`NewFileReadTask`, `NewFileWriteTask`, etc.) for more ergonomic task creation.
+- **JSON Marshaling/Unmarshaling**: Implemented custom JSON serialization and deserialization for tasks with support for type-based parameter handling.

 ## Architectural Improvements